-Chrome Flags are not default features, they are experimental additions for Google Chrome that allow you to customise the way you browse the web with certain options such as speeding up your browsing speed, avoiding being discovered when you activate incognito mode or grouping open tabs by themes.
+Chrome Flags are not default, they are experimental additions for Google Chrome that allow you to customize the way you browse the web with certain options such as speeding up your browsing speed, avoiding being discovered when you activate the incognito mode or grouping open tabs by themes.

 Chrome, which is the most widely used browser today worldwide on both computers and cell phones, analyses the Flags activated by its users to decide whether to include them as basic functions in subsequent browser updates.

-If you want to find a specific function for Chrome, do not hesitate to explore the other Flags as there are hundreds which are regularly getting added to.
+If you want to find a specific function for Chrome, do not hesitate to explore the other Flags as there are hundreds that are regularly getting added.
 It is important to remember that in the same way that you can activate new functions, you can deactivate others that are included in the default version of Chrome.
-In this case it is important that you are aware which Flags you are deactivating as some of them are very important (for data protection etc.).
+In this case, it is important that you are aware of which Flags you are deactivating as some of them are very important (for data protection, etc.).